-The most effective way for a river to be longitudinally connected is by weir removal, as this will lead to the most fish passage improvements (and improvements for other aquatic organisms), as well as reconnect sediment transport in the reach.
-Often this is not feasible due to many constraints – at a navigation for example, but sometimes a technical fish pass is preferred over removal due to uncertainties and risks, often over the behaviour of the river upstream.
-A weir removal will lead to greater variety of in-channel habitat than a technical pass (which will retain the current water levels), and so would generate new habitat which could be included in the BNG metrics.
+The most effective way for a river to be longitudinally connected is by weir removal, as this will lead to the most fish passage improvements, as well as reconnect sediment transport in the reach.
+Often this is not feasible due to many constraints – at a navigation for example.
+But sometimes a technical fish pass is preferred over weir removal.
+Due to uncertainties and risks, often over the behaviour of the river upstream.
+A weir removal will lead to greater variety of in-channel habitat than a technical pass, which will retain the current water levels.
+And so would generate new habitat which could be included in the BNG metrics.

 For clarity, I’m not saying that fish passage improvement works are a silver bullet or the only form of improving our rivers, but often there is a clear need to improve connectivity at structures, and I am pulling on that thread.
 I think the above analysis could apply to the connectivity of terrestrial habitats, in that BNG metrics and their focus on habitat presence may be reducing the breadth of opportunities to improve our rivers in the next few years.